saberbrasher/saberbrasher.github.io/_pages/teaching.md

  <dt> Graduate Students: </dt>
  <dd>- Graduate students who want to work in the lab (both MS and PhD) will have to formally apply through the graduate school.
 There are two degrees to choose from (either Environmental Science or Geography, both offering MS and PhD programs) and both have different prerequisites and course requirements.
 The program that is the best fit will vary from student to student, but it is very much worth your time to research both so you choose which will best serve your long-term goals.
 Students who are admitted to either program will be offered a tuition waiver and healthcare benefits.
 Before applying to either, please reach out first.
 I only admit graduate students into the lab that I can guarantee an assistantship (funding) to - these funds usually come in the form of a Research Assistantship (RA, where the funds typically come from a grant) or Teaching Assistantship (TA, where funds come from the department).
 Depending on funding availability, the lab may not always be in a place to accept new students, or the projects that have been funded may require students with a very specific skill set.
 Applying to graduate programs is expensive and time intensive - it is always a good idea to reach out to potential advisors first to discuss opportunities that are (or are not) available before submitting applications.
 Most will be very happy to talk to students who are excited about their work! </dd>
  <dt> Postdocs: </dt>
  <dd>- Currently I do not have funding to support a postdoc.
-If you think a collaboration between the two of us would be a great match, do feel free to reach out and we can discuss current proposals that are pending and other potential avenues for funding your time at OSU. </dd>
+If you think a collaboration between the two of us would be a great match, feel free to reach out and we can discuss current proposals that are pending and other potential avenues for funding your time at OSU. </dd>
 </dl>
 </div>